Are you ready for the changes to fraud and corruption control?

 The last six months have flown by and today we are in a phase of challenge - a true black swan event.
 Now is the time to ensure your whistleblowing service is working.

 The bleak economic outlook together with the backdrop of health concerns, financial pressure, social isolation and other mental stressors has sparked anxiety within many families.
 This has led to an increase in urgent applications to the Family Court.

 Workplace fraud is an ever-evolving threat for organisations, with new types of fraud requiring a continuous assessment of vulnerabilities within the workplace.
 It is also much more common than you may realise.

-BDO delve into the murky world of financial crime – what’s driving it today, the impact of COVID-19 and how executives, directors and boards can protect themselves and their organisations.
+BDO delves into the murky world of financial crime – what’s driving it today, the impact of COVID-19 and how executives, directors and boards can protect themselves and their organisations.